cloudkevin/picoCTF/README.md

 #### vault-door-1
 This challenge involves reading the Java source code and reverse engineering the algorithm being used to validate the password.

+#### vault-door-3
+To solve this one you need to reverese engineer the Java code used for password validation.
+I created my Java code to mirror the validation function, then used ```node``` to execute line by line and get the flag.
+The code for this is in ```vault-door-3.java```.